import pandas as pd

 We reorder the columns and rows in the matrix so that similar time series appear next to one another.

-In the next few plots, we pick out series that are close to one another in blue segments of the matrix above to inspect how similar they are, and in what ways they are similar to one another.
+In the next few plots, we use the heatmap in Figure 6.12 to pick out series that are close to one another.
+Series in blue segments of the matrix are highly correlated; here we inspect them to try to characterise the similarity.

 We have briefly covered the following time series concepts: Exploratory data analysis, assessing point forecasts and a few commonly used models.
 To finish up the section, we also applied clustering to time series.
 With today’s code, the model-fitting routines are easier to run.
 As always, the onus is on us as analysts to inspect the residuals from the models to understand the time series we are working with.